rogu2/peeps-api/README.md

-# Peeps API
+# Peeps

 ## Introduction
-Welcome to Peeps, a React JS single page application!
+Welcome to Peeps, a React JS and Express JS full stack application!
 Use this app to store and search your personal and professional contacts.

 + Client site: forthcoming
 + Client repo: https://github.com/rogu2/peeps-client